Mediterranean forests, woodlands, and scrub: Fire as a medium of change

 Fire, both natural and human-caused, has played a large role in shaping the ecology of Mediterranean ecoregions.
 The hot, dry summers make much of the region prone to fires, and lightning-caused fires occur with some frequency.
 Many of the plants are pyrophytes, or fire-loving, adapted or even depending on fire for reproduction, recycling of nutrients, and the removal of dead or senescent vegetation.
 In both the Australian and Californian Mediterranean-climate eco-regions, native peoples used fire extensively to clear brush and trees, making way for the grasses and herbaceous vegetation that supported game animals and useful plants.

 The plant communities in these areas adapted to the frequent human-caused fires, and pyrophyte species grew more common and more fire-loving, while plants that were poorly adapted to fire retreated.
 After European colonization of these regions, fires were suppressed, which has caused some unintended consequences in these ecoregions; fuel builds up, so that when fires do come they are much more devastating, and some species dependent on fire for their reproduction are now threatened.
 The European shrublands have also been shaped by anthropogenic fire, historically associated with transhumance herding of sheep and goats.

 Though adapted to infrequent fires, chaparral plant communities can be eliminated by frequent fires.
 A high frequency of fire (less than ten years) will result in the loss of obligate seeding shrub species such as Manzanita spp.
 This high frequency disallows seeder plants to reach their reproductive size before the next fire and the community shifts to a sprouter-dominance.
 If high frequency fires continue over time, obligate resprouting shrub species can also be eliminated by exhausting their energy reserves below-ground.
 Today, frequent accidental ignitions can convert chaparral from a native shrubland to non-native annual grassland and drastically reduce species diversity, especially under drought brought about by climate change.

+On 25 July 2023, devastating wildfires were burning in at least nine countries across the Mediterranean, including Croatia, Italy, and Portugal, with thousands of firefighters in Europe and North Africa working to contain flames stoked by high temperatures, dry conditions, and strong winds.
+The wildfires led to casualties, evacuations of thousands of people, and widespread destruction of homes and forests.